History of Split: Since independence

 When Croatia declared its independence again in 1991, Split had a large garrison of JNA troops (drafted from all over Yugoslavia), as well as the headquarters and facilities of the Yugoslav War Navy (JRM).
 This led to a tense months-long stand-off between the JNA and Croatian National Guard and police forces, occasionally flaring up in various incidents.

 The most tragic such incident occurred on 15 November 1991, when the JRM light frigate Split fired a small number of shells at the city and its surroundings.
-The damage was insignificant but there were a few casualties.
+At least two civilians employed by Jadrolinija were killed in the JNA attack on Split, with six other people injured.
 Three general locations were bombarded: the old city center, the city airport and an uninhabited part of the hills above Kaštela, between the airport and Split.
 JRM Sailors who had refused to attack Croat civilians, most of them Croats themselves, were left in the vessel's brig.
 The JNA and JRM evacuated all of its facilities in Split during January 1992.
 The 1990s economic recession soon followed.

 In the years following 2000, Split finally gained momentum and started to develop again, with a focus on tourism.
 From being just a transition centre, Split is now a major Croatian tourist destination.
 Many new hotels are being built, as well as new apartment and office buildings.
 Many large development projects are revived, and new infrastructure is being built.
 An example of the latest large city projects is the Spaladium Arena, built in 2009.